 Claudio’s LinkedIn profile: https://www.linkedin.com/in/claudio-corrao/

-Please contact Claudio if you need some advice with respect to: (1) Optimizing the strategy when applying for jobs, (2) Communication strategies during a job interview, (3) Aligning skills and competencies for a career transition to a different field.
+Please contact Claudio if you need some advice concerning (1) Optimizing the strategy when applying for jobs, (2) Communication strategies during a job interview, and (3) Aligning skills and competencies for a career transition to a different field.